 Remember, 529 plans are great investment tools, but advisors should plan on more than just one option.
 In talking with both parties of the divorce, be aware of who is the owner and the beneficiary.
 If a plan is owned by anyone other than the custodial parent or the child, it is counted differently and can change the financial aid eligibility.
-In addition, if one of the parent’s inquiries into the value of the 529 plan during a divorce proceeding, be extremely aware of who the owner and beneficiary are when providing account values.
+In addition, if one of the parents inquires about the value of the 529 plan during a divorce proceeding, be extremely aware of who the owner and beneficiary are when providing account values.

-Student loans are not just a challenge for a younger generation but for all of America.
+Student loans are not just a challenge for the younger generation but for all of America.

-Advisors need software tools and education to help their clients navigate both the borrowing and repaying decision in one place.
-PayForED is a software platform for advisors, employers and schools—the partner to help families save time and money.
-Our mission is to help solve the student debt crises, and we help by providing simplicity and transparency.
+Advisors need software tools and education to help their clients navigate both the borrowing and repaying decisions in one place.
+PayForED is a software platform for advisors, employers, and schools—the partner to help families save time and money.
+Our mission is to help solve the student debt crisis, and we help by providing simplicity and transparency.

 The student debt crisis will not go away anytime soon, and advisors should be prepared to help guide clients through the many complexities—especially when their circumstances are complicated even further because of divorce.